haddocking/BM5-clean/README.md

 Various distance restraints files are present:

 * `XXX_ambig.tbl` : Ambiguous interaction restraints based on the true interface measured with a 3.9A cutoff
+* `XXX_ambig5.tbl`: Ambiguous interaction restraints based on the true interface measured with a 5.0A cutoff
 * `XXX_restraint-bodies.tbl` : If present, contains a list of distance restraints to keep unconnected bodies together
 * `XXX_XXX_*.tbl` : If present, contains a list of distance restraints to keep the ligand in place in the structure
 * `XXX_hbonds.tbl` : the combination of the bodies and ligand distance restraints (used in HADDOCK)